MetaMask/SIPs/SIPS/sip-26.md

 ```

 The RPC Router subscribes to Snap installation events to detect new Protocol
-Snaps, and updates its internal routing table accordingly.
+Snaps and updates its internal routing table accordingly.

 ### Context object